 - The ALOS-2 Systematic Observation Strategy

 - Scientific reports for K&C Phase 1 (2006-2008)

 - Scientific reports for K&C Phase 2 (2009-2011)

 - Scientific reports for K&C Phase 3 (2011-2014) (PDF file / 123MB)

 - Scientific reports for K&C Phase 4 (2015-2019) (PDF file / 141MB)

 - The K&C Global Mangrove Watch

 Over recent decades, significant changes in the extent and composition of mangroves in response to environmental change have been observed in mangrove ecosystems worldwide.
 With the predicted climate changes forecast for this century, including sea level rise, increasing temperatures and storm activity, acceleration in the natural processes of change may occur.
 Furthermore, direct clearance of mangroves and conversion of mangrove to other land uses, including in particular aquaculture, is occurring at an alarming rate and, in many cases, the extent of clearance is unknown.

 These changes can take place over decades but can also be very rapid, and updated information on their change status is therefore required on a regular basis.
-For countries participating in the REDD+ scheme, reporting to the UNFCCC is required at least every two years.
+For countries reporting on the UN Sustainable Development Goals or participating in the REDD+ scheme, information about mangrove extents and changes over time is of critical importance.

 solo Earth Observation (soloEO)